CaveStoryModdingCommunity/modding-wiki/wiki/dll-list.md

 # DLLs for Modloader

-The following page is a compiled list of DLLS compatable with Clownacy's [DLL modloader](modloader).
+The following page is a compiled list of DLLS compatible with Clownacy's [DLL modloader](modloader).
 These make it possible to add a wide array of features to [freeware Cave Story](freeware) in a simple, reversible, and safe manner.

 ## Autumn's DLLs